Sirikiddoo/cinequest/README.md

 ## NPM Packages

 Other NPM commands to install for the use of this application are:
-- npm axios
+- npm install axios
-- npm jwt-decode
+- npm install jwt-decode
-- npm react-router-dom
+- npm install react-router-dom
-- npm react-dom
+- npm install react-dom